 To top it off, if your website is designed in a way that it’s incredibly slow to load, Google will actively push other faster websites ahead of you in the search results.
 The search engine recently extended this ranking factor to the mobile version of your website, which often performs even worse with unresponsive web design.

 #7: A Cluttered Website Is a Sure Fire Way to Send Visitors Running for the Hills

-When it comes to effective web design, it’s best to utilize the Keep it Simple Stupid (KISS) principle.
+When it comes to web design, it’s best to utilize the Keep it Simple Stupid (KISS) principle.
 Cluttered websites with too many flash-based animations, adverts covering every available inch of white space, and those annoying auto-play videos playing on full volume are bound to do one thing; drive your visitors away.

 Being bombarded in this manner does nothing but annoy your potential customers.
 Therefore, it makes sense to keep your website fresh, clean, simple, and to the point.
 A beautifully designed website with well-maintained white-space and clear navigation is a recipe for success.
-Take a look at these sleek website examples to get a better idea of what we’re talking about.
+Take a look at these website design examples to get a better idea of what we’re talking about.